Effects of Trade on the U.S. Economy

 Data limitations prevent us from assessing the impact of imports the same way we assess that of exports.
 It is not currently possible to measure the total economic activity associated with imports because there are no end-use data on imports available.
 When imports enter the United States, their value is recorded.
 After that, they are no longer tracked as imports but instead enter the general domestic economy to be used in the same fashion as domestically produced goods.

 The end-use of a product determines its multiplier effects.
 Imports can be put into inventory (an almost negligible multiplier) or used in a highly processed product (a very large multiplier).
 Thus, without end-use data, the indirect or supporting impacts of actual agricultural imports cannot be measured in terms of output, employment, value added, or as a multiplier.
-Only the value of imports as measured upon entry into the United States can be discerned
+Only the value of imports as measured upon entry into the United States can be discerned (direct effects).

 To illustrate this point, consider that almost all fish products consumed in the United States are imported.
 If reliable statistics on consumers’ demand for and consumption of fish were available, the supporting activity required to deliver imported fish could be measured.
 But this would be only part of the contribution of fish imports to the economy because fish are also turned into meal and feeds, processed products, pet foods, and other uses not related to direct human consumption.
-These uses become completely intertwined with domestic production.
-Finally, to fully measure all fish outputs, researchers would also have to separate the movement of imported fish products from the small but growing amount of products from domestic farm-raised fish.
+These uses become intertwined with domestic production.
+Finally, to fully measure outputs from fish imports, researchers would also have to separate the movement of imported fish products from the small but growing amount of products from domestic farm-raised fish.

 Because of these data limitations, the economic impact of imports described here is the value of imported products as if they were produced in the United States and then assigned the value of that activity as a theoretical loss of economic activity to the United States.
 The only actual “loss” to the U.S. economy that can be measured is the actual value of agricultural imports.